 The Crucible hosts several annual youth workshops in collaboration with local schools, teaching youth the skills to create a specific project under the instruction of Crucible faculty.
 Workshops can facilitate team building through group projects, or an individual’s exploration of their own creative interests.

-We encourage you to browse our winter catalog to review our current offerings for youth.
+We encourage you to browse our catalog to review our current offerings for youth.

 The Crucible offers weekend classes, specifically designed for youth and parents with busy schedules.
-These popular classes allow students to immerse themselves in disciplines such as glass art and metal, with expert instructors.
+These popular classes allow students to immerse themselves in disciplines such as glass art and metal with expert instructors.
+Our after school classes, which are available throughout the academic year, are an exciting alternative to traditional after school programs.

 This is a free event for all West Oakland residents